 Poverty wages for garment workers in Eastern Europe and Turkey

 Far from being a problem confined to garment workers in Asia Stitched Up has found that the idea that "Made in Europe" means better conditions for workers is a myth.
+Eleven companies responded to the report Labour on a Shoestring: read what they have to say on Business and Human Right Resource Center's company database.

 Cheap labour in our own back yard